dtrinh914/OCR-Microservice/README.md

 This microservice has one endpoint:

 POST /ocr
-  - Endpoint looks for a file in the key "file" in the request body
+  - Endpoint looks for a file with the key of "file" in the request body

 Example Response:
   {
-    "text": "Mild Splendour of the various-vested Night!\nMother of wildly-working visions! hail!\nI watch thy gliding, while with watery light\nThy weak eye
+    "text": "Mild Splendour of the various-vested Night!\nMother of wildly-working visions! hail!\nI watch thy gliding, while with watery light\nThy weak eye glimmers through a fleecy veil;\nAnd when thou lovest thy pale orb to shroud\nBehind the gather’d blackness lost on high;\nAnd when thou dartest from the wind rent cloud\nThy placid lightning o’er the awaken’d sky.\n"
-    glimmers through a fleecy veil;\nAnd when thou lovest thy pale orb to shroud\nBehind the gather’d blackness lost on high;\nAnd when thou dartest from the wind- rent cloud\nThy placid lightning o’er the awaken’d sky.\n" }
+  }

 Error Response: